Codecademy/docs/content/react/concepts/hooks/terms/useEffect/useEffect.md

 ---
 Title: 'useEffect()'
 Description: 'Takes in a function and an array.
-The former will be executed after the current render phase finishes and only if the elements inside the latter has changed from the previous render.'
+The function will be executed after the current render phase finishes and only if the elements inside the array has changed from the previous render.'
 Subjects:
   - 'Web Development'
 Tags: